camcamfresh/autocert/README.md

 echo "autocert.sh certonly -d 'example.com' -d '*.example.com'" | nc -U autocert.sock;
 ```

 Using this code requires the use of LuaDNS as a DNS provider.
-However it can quickly be changed to another DNS provider by forking the code and changing the dns-plugin to another supported DNS provider (see Certbot's website for available providers).
+However it can be changed to another DNS provider by forking the code and changing the dns-plugin to another supported DNS provider (see Certbot's website for available providers).